Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: The class of Distributed Runtime Verifiable ( ) Implementations

-\item $E$ and $E'$ are the same history. \end{enumerate} Basically, ${E'}$ is obtained from $E$ by adding steps of $\m{A}^*$ right before and after the invocations and responses in $E$.
+Basically, ${E'}$ is obtained from $E$ by adding steps of $\m{A}^*$ right before and after the invocations and responses in $E$.
 By assumption, $\m{A}^*$ is correct with respect to $\m{O}$, and hence ${E'} \in \m{O}$, from which follows that ${E} \in \m{O}$, as $E$ and $E'$ are the same history. \end{itemize} \end{proof}

-The implementation $\m{A}^*$ can be alternatively understood as a mechanism that ``fixes'' \emph{some} incorrect histories of~$\m{A}$, as the example in Figure~\ref{fig-fixed-execution} shows.
-Nevertheless, Lemma~\ref{lemma-from-A-to-A-star} implies that $\m{A}^*$ cannot fix \emph{all} incorrect histories of $\m{A}$.
-For those histories that it is not able to fix, the views provide a mechanism to detect they are incorrect, which will be crucial to fulfill the completeness requirement of the distributed runtime strong verification problem.
+As already explained at the end of Section~\ref{sec-overview}, $\m{A}^*$ can be alternatively understood as a mechanism that ``enforces'' correctness in \emph{some} incorrect histories of~$\m{A}$, as the example in Figure~\ref{fig-fixed-execution} shows.
+Nevertheless, Lemma~\ref{lemma-from-A-to-A-star} implies that $\m{A}^*$ cannot enforce correctness in \emph{all} incorrect histories of~$\m{A}$.
+For those histories that it is not able to ``fix'', the views provide a mechanism to detect they are incorrect, which will be crucial to fulfill the completeness requirement of the distributed runtime predictive verification problem.